 - Emerald Ash Borer – The emerald ash borer (EAB) is a non-native metallic wood-boring beetle.
 Unlike our native beetles that kill weakened ash trees as part of the natural nutrient recycling process, emerald ash borers kill vigorously growing and weakened ash trees.
 Since its detection in Michigan in the early 2000s, emerald ash borer has killed hundreds of millions of ash trees.
 It was first detected in Georgia in 2013.

 - Spongy Moth (formerly gypsy moth) – Spongy moth (formerly gypsy moth) is a non-native forest pest capable of causing severe damage to hardwood trees, especially oaks.
-Repeated, severe defoliation from gypsy moth larvae (caterpillars) in combination with other environmental stressors lead to major decline in tree health.
+Repeated, severe defoliation from gypsy moth larvae (caterpillars) in combination with other environmental stressors lead to a major decline in tree health.
 In cooperation with the USDA, Georgia deploys traps every year to detect the presence of the moth.
-Gypsy moth is considered established in the northeastern U.S., but there are no known infestations currently in Georgia.
+The spongy moth is considered established in the northeastern U.S., but there are no known infestations currently in Georgia.

 - Hemlock Woolly Adelgid – Hemlock Woolly Adelgid (HWA) is an invasive insect native to Japan.
 This aphid-like insect threatens hemlock trees in the eastern U.S. and has the ability to alter landscapes that include hemlock trees in the eastern U.S. and has the ability to landscapes that include hemlock trees.
 Preventative measures are available for homeowners and landowners to protect their trees from HWA.

 - Pine Bark Beetles – Pine bark beetles are insects that normally attack stressed and dying pine trees, and usually do not infest trees that are otherwise healthy and vigorous.
 They are attracted to the odor produced by wind-thrown trees and trees damaged or killed by nature or man.
 Living pine trees are infested when stressed by drought, age, tree competition in overcrowded stands, disease, root rot, fire, hail, lightning, or other insects.